Bible Society Australia: History

 In 1887, the Bible Societies gave a Penny Testament to every schoolchild in Australia to mark the diamond jubilee of the reign of Queen Victoria.
 During the 1870s and 80s Bibles were also placed by the beds of every hospital in Australia, every prison cell and in every hotel room.

 There was a growing recognition of the need to unify the work nationally and in 1908 the first conference of State Secretaries met.
 In 1925, a National Council was formed which met annually.

 During both World Wars the famous khaki New Testament was issued to members of the Australian Army.
 Likewise the New Testament was issued in two different blues to the Navy and Air Force.

 The Bibleman show commenced on radio station 2CH in the 1930s.

 In 1957, building operations started on the site of the Memorial Bible House in Canberra, what was to become the national headquarters of the Society in Australia.
 The National Headquarters were officially opened on 13 February 1960.
 The land was donated by the Commonwealth of Australia and the building was opened by the Hon.
 Robert Menzies, Prime Minister of Australia.

 The year 1961 marked the 350th anniversary of the Authorised King James Version of the Bible and the publication of the New Testament of the New English Bible.
 Hundreds of thanksgiving services and celebrations were held across Australia and radio and television was used to promote 'Bible Year'.

 A 1967 Australia Post stamp commemorated 150 years of the British and Foreign Bible Society.

 A special commissioning service was held in August 1968 for Bible Society's Flying Bibleman, Trevor Booth, who saw the need for an itinerant ministry to serve the remote communities in Western Australia.
 Flying Bibleman was renamed Flying Bible Ministries in 2013 and continues to distribute Bibles and Scripture resources by plane to an area of over three million square kilometres.

 In 2010, the Bible Societies of Australia in each state merged into a single organisation, Bible Society Australia with Greg Clarke named CEO.

 In September 2014, Bible Society Australia celebrated the 150th Anniversary of the first Scriptures published in an Aboriginal language, the Ngarrindjeri language of South Australia.
-Bible Society CEO Greg Clarke read from the 1864 minutes of the British And Foreign Bible Society South Australian Auxiliary that resolved to print the Bible in Aboriginal languages.
+Bible Society CEO Greg J Clarke read from the 1864 minutes of the British And Foreign Bible Society South Australian Auxiliary that resolved to print the Bible in Aboriginal languages.

 In 2015, the organisation commemorated the centenary of Gallipoli with Their Sacrifice, a multi-media travelling exhibition and website that highlighted the comforting presence of the Bible in times of conflict, from the Boer War to Afghanistan.
 The campaign was launched by Governor David Hurley at Government House in Sydney.